namalkanti/namalkanti.github.io/content/articles/Lab/DesignPatternsInRust.md

 of parameters for different network types.
 This ends up being a perfect fit for the builder pattern; I can use it to easily construct different networks set with whichever defaults I want for certain experiments.
-And it's easy to redo these experiments without having to deal without commenting out different parameters of code.
+And it's easy to redo these experiments without having to deal without commenting out different parts of code.
 My familiarity with design patterns lets me do this with minimal time or thought penalties; and identify and address them very early.
 I make overengineering mistakes sometimes, but I always learn from them.
 And the time and brain bandwitdh saved more than makes up for it.